shivenBajpai/RISC-V-Simulator/README.md

 Memory data will be interpreted as a series of signed dwords Might be funky if addresses are not dword aligned

+# Output format:

+For every case, Output will be printed on 1 or more lines, depending on the options set.
+Each line has either register/memory/cache information The order is registers first, then memory, then cache (note: cache dumping is not implemented yet)

 # A Quick Guide to error messages:

 All error messages due to a problem in input code/exception while testing will come in the format: